 Here is a quick guide to help you get the most out of your next semi-structured interview.

 A semi-structured interview falls somewhere between a fully structured survey and an unstructured, casual conversation.

 It’s best to use a semi-structured interview under the following circumstances:

 - You don’t know exactly what questions to ask on a survey and need more insight to understand stakeholder viewpoints.

 - You have more than one opportunity to talk interview a participant.

-- You have an idea of some questions you want to ask, but want to empower participants to take it another direction if necessary.
+- You have an idea of some questions you want to ask, but want to empower participants to take it in another direction if necessary.

 - You want to understand the topic at hand in a new light.

-A semi-structured interview is open, flexible, and will help you gather the right information to help you fine-tune your market research strategy.
+A semi-structured interview is open, flexible, and will help you gather the right information to help you fine-tune your agile market research strategy.

 What are the advantages and disadvantages of a semi-structured interview?